 Any trial period must be agreed in the employment contract.
-Trial periods are governed by section 4 of chapter 1 of the Employment Contracts Act.
 A trial period is normally no longer than 4 months.
 No trial period may be applied to an employee who returns, within a reasonable period of time, to the service of a previous employer in duties similar to those formerly performed, unless there is an exceptional reason for a trial period as expressly agreed when the employment begins again.